Blosberg/Nanopore_data_processing/README.md

 `source load_env.sh`

 to load your environment.
-Assuming your config file is setup (see below), you should then simply be able to type `Snakemake` and everything will run.
+Assuming your config file is setup (see below), you should then  be able to run the pipeline (see below).

-This pipeline is a work in progress, but feedback is welcome; if you encounter any problems, please email Brendan.Osberg@mdc-berlin.de
+This pipeline is a work in progress, (note the version number) and feedback is welcome; if you encounter any problems, please post an issue.

 ## config file